skulpt/skulpt/CONTRIBUTING.md

 $ sudo apt-get install phantomjs
 ```

-You can verify the istallation with:
+You can verify the installation with:

 ```sh
 $ phantomjs --version